HChenX/AppRetentionHook/README-en.md

 * #### Usage:
     * First: install the Lsp module on your phone.
     * Next: open Lsp app, and activation the module.
-    * Last: Select ` Android `.
+    * Last: Select ` System framework(system) ` And `Powerkeeper(if have)`.
 And now must reboot.

 - The module achieving app retention by modifying the system kill logic through Hook.
 - The module is designed for the Miui of Android 13 `Miui14`.
-Android 12 and 11 can also be used, but the effect is unknown.
+Android 14 and 12 and 11 can also be used, but the effect is unknown.
 - But please note that non Miui system Android 13 is also my recommended option.
 Can be used normally.